 Supplemental Security Income (SSI)

 Community Legal Services provides assistance and representation to eligible clients with cessations, reductions and over-payments of SSI benefits.
 Each case should be analyzed on an individual basis and persons are encouraged to speak with an experienced advocate in order to assess a case.
-Contact our Helpline or apply online to see if you qualify.
+Contact our Helpline to see if you qualify.

 Supplemental Security Income (SSI) is a federal income supplement program designed to help aged, blind, and disabled people (children or adults), who have little or no income.
 It provides cash to meet basic needs for food and shelter.
 The program has income and asset limits which change yearly.
 In 2013 you could receive up to $710 for an individual or $1,066 for a couple.
 The asset limitation is $2,000 for an individual or $3,000 for a couple.